 The perfect Crème Caramel is silky smooth with a velvety texture.
 Sous vide is the way to achieve this perfection.
-It allows for precise temperature control which is the key to producing the perfect crème caramel.
+It allows for precise temperature control, which is the key to producing the perfect crème caramel.

-Crème Caramel is the Master Taste Tester’s absolute favorite dessert.
-I’ve been making it for years using the traditional technique of baking it in the oven in a water bath.
 I wondered if the sous vide technique would work.
 Guess what?
-It not only worked, but also produced a crème caramel that was beyond silky smooth!
+It not only worked but also produced a crème caramel that was beyond silky smooth!
 The Master Taste Tester proclaimed that from now on, I should use sous vide – the ultimate compliment.

 Ingredients for Crème Caramel:

 Crème caramel has two distinct components.
 The first is the characteristic caramel top and syrup.
 For this, I used granulated sugar and water.
 The second is the custard.
-I used eggs, sugar, vanilla extract, half and half, and whole milk.
+I used eggs, sugar, vanilla extract, half-and-half, and whole milk.
 Such simple ingredients for such an incredible dessert.

 Making the Custard Mixture:

-I started by making the custard mixture.
-First, I lightly whisked the sugar and vanilla extract with egg yolks and eggs.
-Then, I tempered the eggs by whisking in about a quarter cup of hot half and half, and whole milk.
-Next, I added the remaining hot half and half and milk, and lightly whisked the mixture until it was combined.
-I always make the custard mixture in a large measuring cup so that its easy to pour into the baking dishes.
+Next, I added the remaining hot half and half and milk and lightly whisked the mixture until it was combined.
+I always make the custard mixture in a large measuring cup so that it’s easy to pour into the baking dishes.
 In addition, I make sure that the whisking is minimal to keep from adding too many air bubbles.
-Finally, I let the custard mixture rest for at least 30 minutes to allow the egg whites to naturally break down a bit.

 Making the Caramel: